 [permission_denied]: Unable to send email.
 Your SMTP account is not yet activated.

 This means that your account still needs to be activated.
-If you’ve gone through all of the steps in this post and you still see that error, you might need to contact Sendinblue’s support team for further assistance or to manually activate your account.
+If you’ve gone through all of the steps in this post and you still see that error, you might need to contact Brevo’s support team for further assistance or to activate your account manually.